1956 NASCAR Grand National Series: Race 18: "Virginia 500" at Martinsville Speedway (May 20)

-Race 19: Lincoln Speedway
+Race 19: Lincoln Speedway (May 25)

-Five days after the Martinsville race 17 drivers competed on the half-mile dirt track of Lincoln Speedway for 200 laps.
-Another close finish, and the man who once drove buses, Buck Baker, grabbed his third win in a row.
-Billy Myers led the first 43 laps until his fuel pump failed, and pole sitter Speedy Thompson retired on lap 97 with a hole in his radiator.
-Lee Petty put on a show for the fans when he lost a lap after spinning on lap 21.
+On May 25, seventeen drivers competed on the half-mile dirt track of Lincoln Speedway in New Oxford, Pennsylvania for 200 laps.
+In another close finish, Buck Baker secured his third win in a row.
+Billy Myers had led the first 43 laps until his fuel pump failed, and pole sitter Speedy Thompson retired on lap 97 with a hole in his radiator.
+Lee Petty put on a show for the fans when he lost a lap after spinning in lap 21.
 Petty then drove back into the lead lap, and into contention with some yellow flag help.
-Only eight cars completed the race, and Baker, Jim Paschal, Petty, Herb Thomas, and Nace Mattingly were the top five.
+Only eight of the seventeen competing racers completed the race.
+Baker, Jim Paschal, Petty, Herb Thomas, and Nace Mattingly all finished in the top five.

-Race 20, 21: Charlotte Speedway, Portland Speedway:
+Race 20: Charlotte Speedway (May 27)

-On May 27 NASCAR once again hosted a double-decker race day.
-Returning to the Charlotte Speedway three quarter mile track, Kiekhaefer drivers once again finished 1-2-3 as Speedy Thompson, newly acquired Junior Johnson, and points leader Buck Baker finished in the coveted top three spots.
-Thompson's win was number 12 for Kiekhaefer.
-Across the country at the Portland Speedway in Oregon, driver Herb Thomas added another win for the powerful Kiekhaefer team.
-John Kieper finished second and Clyde Palmer finished third.
+On May 27, NASCAR held two races.
+The first of these was on the Charlotte Speedway, a 3/4 mile track.
+The Kiekhaefer saw its drivers once again win all three podium spots, as Speedy Thompson, the newly acquired Junior Johnson, and points-leader Buck Baker all finished in the top-three spots.
+Thompson's win was the twelfth victory for the Kiekhaefer team.